Skip to content

 Permission Fixes – only use if you have issues

-If you followed one of the guides on this site you can’t see a folder or files inside a container it is likely a permissions issue.
+If you followed one of the guides on this site and you can’t see a folder or files inside a container it is likely a permissions issue.

 The commands below need to be entered via SSH, so just like in the guide above log into the NAS with your main account user, you will not see an output after each command.